Tuniu Corp (NASDAQ:TOUR) Short Interest Update

-Tuniu Corp (NASDAQ:TOUR) was the target of a large decrease in short interest during the month of January.
-As of January 15th, there was short interest totalling 113,300 shares, a decrease of 12.1% from the December 31st total of 128,900 shares.
-Based on an average daily trading volume, of 81,300 shares, the days-to-cover ratio is presently 1.4 days.
+Tuniu Corp (NASDAQ:TOUR) was the target of a large decline in short interest in the month of August.
+As of August 14th, there was short interest totalling 336,400 shares, a decline of 26.3% from the July 30th total of 456,600 shares.
+Currently, 0.3% of the shares of the company are short sold.
+Based on an average trading volume of 744,800 shares, the days-to-cover ratio is currently 0.5 days.

-Tuniu (NASDAQ:TOUR) last posted its quarterly earnings results on Wednesday, June 10th.
-The technology company reported ($0.19) earnings per share for the quarter.
-The firm had revenue of $24.57 million for the quarter.
-Tuniu had a negative return on equity of 18.88% and a negative net margin of 37.81%.
+Tuniu (NASDAQ:TOUR) last announced its quarterly earnings data on Wednesday, June 10th.
+The technology company reported ($0.19) earnings per share (EPS) for the quarter.
+The firm had revenue of $24.57 million during the quarter.
+Tuniu had a negative net margin of 37.81% and a negative return on equity of 18.88%.

 About Tuniu